centreon/centreon-archived/doc/fr/api/clapi/objects/realtime_downtimes.rst

 6         Duration of downtime for flexible mode (seconds)

-7         Apply downtime on linked services (0/1)

-8         Short description of the real time downtime
+7         Short description of the real time downtime

 ========= ============================================